DanielBunting/ForageBuddy/README.md

 # ForageBuddy
-A tool that counts the chests in a CI and associates these with a Pirate.
+A tool that counts the chests in a CI Forage and associates these with a Pirate.